Learner Support - OPBD Procedure

-- 13. If the Committee is unable to agree on an outcome, the Student Success Team Leader will refer the matter to the Director: Learner Services for a decision.
+- 13. If the Committee is unable to agree on an outcome, the Student Success Team Leader will refer the matter to the Director: Learner Journey for a decision.

-- 14. For more information about this fund and application form contact Otago Polytechnic Limited OPSA.
+- 14. For more information about this fund and application form contact OPSA.